-Many companies have been a victim to security breaches.
-To name just a few prominent ones: Dropbox, Linkedin, MySpace, Adobe, Sony, Forbes and many others were on the receiving end of malicious attacks.
+Many companies have been a victim of security breaches.
+To name just a few prominent ones: Dropbox, Linkedin, MySpace, Adobe, Sony, Forbes, and many others were on the receiving end of malicious attacks.
 Many accounts were compromised and the chances are, at least one of those was yours 🙂

 You can actually check that on Have I Been Pwned.

 My email address was found on 4 different websites that were victims of a security breach.

 There are many aspects of Web application security, too much to cover in one article, but let’s start right from the beginning.
 Let’s learn how to secure our HTTP communication first.